STaylorPi/NEAT/README.md

 ## To-Do List
  1. Add a makefile and macro-ify debug code, as well as adding some profiling code for chrome tracing []
  2. NEAT::Network::cross implementation [done, somewhat tested]
- 3. NEAT::System initialisation with a template function that can take in any simulator []
+ 3. NEAT::System initialisation with a template function that can take in any simulator [done, somewhat tested]
  4. NEAT::System user interface for learning []
  5. system-wide speciation algorithm (NEAT::Network::speciate already implemented) [done, somewhat tested]
  6. Explicit fitness sharing [partially done, not tested]